jnsofini/reliable-credit-scoring-system/feature-pipeline/README.md

 I this part of the project we demonstrate the process of pulling data from various sources, prepropocessing it and then storing it in a feature store.
 The pre processing includes treating for outliers, missing, special codes.
 As a results, an exploratory analysis should be done to determine the strategy for treatment and then incorporate into this pipeline.

-Our choice of feature store is Hopswork feature store.
-It provide a freemium plan with a generous  enough space for us to experiment with our project at no cost.
-The first step is to set a [Hopswork account](https://www.hopsworks.ai/) and get an feature store api key.
-The account information are then added in the `.env` file.

 To run the code we need to set the python environment as [explained below](#Development-environment-setup).